Greater scythebill

-The greater scythebill (Drymotoxeres pucheranii) is a Near Threatened species of suboscine passerine bird in the subfamily Dendrocolaptinae of the ovenbird family Furnariidae.
+The greater scythebill (Drymotoxeres pucheranii) is a species of suboscine passerine bird in the subfamily Dendrocolaptinae of the ovenbird family Furnariidae.
 It is found in Colombia, Ecuador, and Peru.

 Taxonomy and systematics

 The greater scythebill was long included in genus Campylorhamphus with most other scythebills, but the discovery of its closer affinities with the scimitar-billed woodcreeper (Drymornis bridgesii) resulted in the creation of the new genus Drymotoxeres for the greater scythebill.
 The two are genetically more closely related to each other than to the other scythebills and woodcreepers.

 The greater scythebill is the only member of its genus and is monotypic: no subspecies are recognized.

 Description

 The greater scythebill is 24 to 30 cm long and weighs 63 to 78 g.
 It is the largest and heaviest scythebill with a shorter, stouter, and less curved bill than the others.
 The sexes have the same plumage.
 Adults have blackish brown ear coverts, a distinct whitish supercilium, and an even bolder whitish moustachial stripe.
 Their upperparts are dull rufous brown to chestnut with a darker crown.
 Their crown and nape have thin buff streaks that sometimes continue onto the upper back.
 Their rump, wings, and tail are dark rufous-chestnut.
 Their underparts are rufous-brown to chestnut with grayish streaks on the throat, breast, and sometimes the upper belly.
 Their iris is dark brown, their bill dull pinkish horn to creamy gray with a blackish base to the culmen, and their legs and feet brownish gray to dark brown.
 Juveniles are more rufescent than adults with coarser but less well defined streaking above and below.